Oil prices set for biggest weekly drop since 2008

 (GRAPHIC: North American oil producers slash spending - here)

-Additional reporting by Aaron Sheldrick; additional reporting by Jane Chung in Seoul; Editing by Jason Neely, Edmund Blair and Pravin Char
+Additional reporting by Aaron Sheldrick; additional reporting by Jane Chung in Seoul; Editing by Jason Neely and Edmund Blair